mindedge/blade/readme.md

 ```

 This tells blade where to look for files with .blade extensions, and where to put the compiled blade files.
-This can be altered at any time to make implemenation with atutor easier.
+This can be altered at any time to make implemenation with a legacy code base easier.
 As noted, 'paths' is an array and can contain referances to many file locations.

 The cache directory is where Blade automatically puts the "compiled" source code, so blade compliation only needs to occur when file changes are made.